 For that, you can create a custom post type.
 This is essentially a separate type of post with its own name and section in your dashboard.
 For example, you might call it 'Directory' or 'Listings' and put all your directory listings under there.
 You can customize it however you'd like, and include custom fields as well.

-The following tutorial video will walk you through using Pods to create a custom post type, and then add new fields to it:
+The following tutorial video will walk you through using Easy Post Types and Fields plugin to create a custom post type, and then add new fields to it:

 When you’re done, go back to the Posts Table Pro settings page and select your Directory custom content type.
 Then, you can go ahead and create an individual custom post for each entry in your directory.

 Step 4: Add the directory to your website

 Finally, it’s time to display your new directory, listing, or database on your site and this is the easiest step of all.